Deciding where to stay in Macau isn’t easy, especially for first-time visitors.

 Coloane only has three hotels on the entire island, limiting your options but making it easier to choose accommodations.
-These three options are located on different sides of the island so choose the one closest to the sites that you want to explore.
+All three hotels are located on different sides of the island.
+Choose the one closest to the sites that you want to explore.

 - Grand Coloane Resort: Located at the northern end of the larger public beach, this hotel gives you convenient access to swimming and other water activities.
 This sprawling resort also has its own collection of outdoor swimming pools, bars, and restaurants.

 - Pousada de Coloane Boutique Hotel: This hotel is on the southern end of the island near the small, beautiful Bamboo Bay beach.
 It’s more secluded and offers everything you need to feel at home.
 Enjoy the peace and quiet as you relax in the outdoor pool or on your private balcony.